AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/03_destructuring.rst

 ----------------------------

   - Ignore multiple elements using the **rest pattern** (:rust:`..`)
-  - Useful when you only need elements from the beginning or end
+  - Can only be used **once** per pattern
-    - Can only be placed **either** at the beginning or at the end
+    - Either at the beginning, the middle, or the end

 .. code:: rust